Free Homeschool Life Skills Curriculum

 Gardening as a Homeschool Elective (K to 12th)

 This page includes tips on teaching gardening as a homeschool elective, links to free courses and guides, and a 16-page printable gardening planner.

 GCF Global (9th to 12th)

 GCF offers courses covering career planning, job search, workplace skills, money basics, and more.
 The courses are taught using online text, video tutorials, and hands-on activities.

 Georgia Virtual Learning (6th to 12th)

 This Financial Literacy course is taught using online text, slide shows, and recorded lectures.
 Links to additional related resources are provided with each module.
+Assessments are not included.

 Hands on Banking (4th to 12th)

 Hands on Banking teaches students money skills using video lessons.
 There are also downloadable instructor guides.
 Three levels are offered: Kids (for grades 4th and 5th), Teens (grades 6th through 8th), and Young Adults (ages 15 to 21).

 In this stock market game, users receive $100,000 in virtual money to invest so they can learn how the markets work and practice trading.
 The website also offers lesson plans, assignments, and informative articles for students to read.